BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/heat_pump.md

 * `Off` - This represents as `off` in the app
 * `Auto` - This represents as `auto` in the app

-In addition, there is the preset of `boost`, which activates boost mode for the zone for 1 hour.
-If you require boost to be on for a different amount of time, then you can use the [available service](../services.md#octopus_energyboost_heat_pump_zone).
+In addition, there is the preset of `boost`.
+When `boost` is selected, this activates boost mode for the zone for 1 hour.
+If a target temperature is not set, then this will default to 50 degrees c.
+If you require boost to be on for a different amount of time or with a different target temperature, then you can use the [available service](../services.md#octopus_energyboost_heat_pump_zone).

+## Water Heater

+`water_heater.octopus_energy_heat_pump_{{HEAT_PUMP_ID}}`

+This can be used to control the target temperature and mode for a given water heater linked to your heat pump.
+It will also display the current temperature linked to the primary sensor for the zone.

+The following operation modes are available

+* `on` - This represents as `on` in the app
+* `off` - This represents as `off` in the app
+* `heat_pump` - This represents as `auto` in the app
+* `high_demand` - This represents as `boost` in the app

+When `boost` is selected, this activates boost mode for the zone for 1 hour.
+If a target temperature is not set, then this will default to 50 degrees c.
+If you require boost to be on for a different amount of time or with a different target temperature, then you can use the [available service](../services.md#octopus_energyboost_heat_pump_zone).

 ## Lifetime Seasonal Coefficient of Performance